echolab-stanford/wildfire-map-public/README.md

 ## Not included in repo

-* data/boundaries/uszips.csv: proprietary data from simplemaps are available for [purchase](https://simplemaps.com/data/us-zips).
-The `Pro` version of the zips database is utilized for the analysis (`uszips.csv`).

 * data/boundaries/tl_2019_us_county: [county boundaries](https://www2.census.gov/geo/tiger/TIGER2019/COUNTY/) are TIGER line files and are too large for github but can be downloaded [here](https://www2.census.gov/geo/tiger/TIGER2019/COUNTY/tl_2019_us_county.zip)

 * data/fire/hms_fires.RDS: File too big for Github but can be downloaded [here](https://www.dropbox.com/s/66lcml7glcb707q/hms_fires.RDS?dl=0).
 Adapted from data downloaded (individually by day) from [here](https://www.ospo.noaa.gov/Products/land/hms.html).